ArcticLampyrid/ippper.rs/README.md

 [![BSD 3 Clause licensed](https://img.shields.io/badge/license-BSD%203%20Clause-blue)](./LICENSE.md)

 A library for building simple ipp servers.
 A **very basic** implementation of ipp is provided as `ippper::service::SimpleIppService`.
-This is very basic, but enough to fool Android Printer Service.
+This is very basic, but enough to fool Android Printer Service & Windows Print Spooler.

 - Easy to use
 - Asynchronous design